Osama-Yusuf/PFA-with-Terraform/README.md

 1. Clone this repository to your local machine.
 2. Terraform init
 3. Terraform plan
-4. Terraform apply --auto-approve
+4. Terraform apply
-5. Terraform destroy --auto-approve
+5. Terraform destroy